In an article about stage fright in the New Yorker magazine Joan Acocella writes,

-In a recent article in the New Yorker, Joan Acocella wrote, “As musicians, especially, will tell you, what they are doing up there is not meeting an agreed-upon goal but, rather, creating something new.
-Vladimir Horowitz (the great Russian-American classical pianist) insisted that the notes in the score did not tell you what the music was.
+“As musicians, especially, will tell you, what they are doing up there is not meeting an agreed-upon goal but, rather, creating something new.
+Vladimir Horowitz [the great Russian-American classical pianist] insisted that the notes in the score did not tell you what the music was.
 The music was behind the notes, he said, and the performance was your search for it..”

-Superb technique is, of course, needed in order to be able to play a composition, and Horowitz, who was the greatest pianist of his day, had technique coming out of his ears.
+Superb technique is, of course, needed in order to be able to play a composition well and Horowitz, who was the greatest pianist of his day, had extraordinary technique.
 However, his quote points to his deeper understanding of his art: that it wasn’t the notes being played that comprised the music, but the artist’s striving to find what was on the other side of them.

-So, let all of us, when reading the stories and narratives of our faith traditions, go beyond the words, and search for the liberating truths and wisdom which lie there, allowing them to change who we are and how we live our lives.
+So, let all of us, when reading the stories and narratives of our faith traditions, go beyond the words, and search for the liberating truth and wisdom that lie there, allowing them to change who we are and how we live our lives.